London shares slide on growth jitters; JD Sports, retailers weigh | Business

 - United Kingdom

-UK shares slipped on Tuesday as surging inflation stoked worries about central banks' rate-hike path ahead of key meetings, while JD Sports fell after the antitrust watchdog found the retailer to have conspired to illegally fix certain product prices.
+UK shares slipped on Tuesday as surging inflation stoked worries about interest rate-hike paths ahead of key central bank meetings, while JD Sports fell after the country's antitrust watchdog found the retailer to have conspired to illegally fix certain product prices.
 The blue-chip FTSE 100 slipped 0.1%, while the midcap index fell 0.3%.

-UK Prime Minister Boris Johnson survived a no-confidence vote among his Conservative Party's lawmakers on Monday, but gilts and Treasuries nursed losses from selling that began as talk of a move to replace him gathered steam.
-The investor focus was on the Bank of England and U.S. Federal Reserve's interest rate decisions next week, and a European Central Bank (ECB) meeting on Thursday.
-Markets have priced in several ECB rate increases and the end of bond-buying stimulus.
+UK Prime Minister Boris Johnson survived a confidence vote on Monday, but a large rebellion in his Conservative Party over the "partygate" scandal dealt a blow to his authority.
+"Johnson has effectively lost authority and the UK faces a period of political drift...
+Markets don't like uncertainty and this is reflected in the UK this morning," said Stuart Cole, head macro economist for Equity Capital.

-Biffa, however, jumped 28.9% after saying it had received a possible buyout offer from affiliates of private equity firm Energy Capital Partners, valuing the British waste-management specialist at about 1.36 billion pounds ($1.70 billion).
-Ted Baker plunged 19.3% after the British fashion chain said its preferred bidder will not make a takeover offer and it would now determine whether to take the formal sale process ahead with other proposals received.
+"The market is now left facing the prospect that dealing with the cost of living crisis will play second fiddle to Johnson's attempts to remain in power and this is simply seeing fears over growth loom large again."
+British shoppers facing a surge in inflation cut their spending in May by the most since the country was in a COVID-19 lockdown in early 2021, according to a survey.
+Markets now await S&P Global/CIPS Purchasing Managers' Index data for May for clues on business activity.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)